doodspav/atomics/README.md

 - `AtomicInt --- INT`
 - `AtomicUint --- UINT`

-These classes are constructable on their own, but it is strongly suggested using the `atomic()` function to construct them.
+These `Atomic` classes are constructable on their own, but it is strongly suggested using the `atomic()` function to construct them.
 Each class corresponds to one of the above helper types (as indicated).

 This library also provides `Atomic*View` (in `atomics.view`) and `Atomic*ViewContext` (in `atomics.ctx`) counterparts to the `Atomic*` classes,